‘A Wholesale

 stake.

-Commissioner held a press conference in Patna on October 5 to review the
+The Chief Election Commissioner held a press conference in Patna on October 5 to review the election process in Bihar and claimed ‘purification‘ of the electoral rolls in the state after completing the controversial SIR exercise.

-from the DTB.
 This cash inducement is

 meant to woo the women voters, so as to sidestep the real issues of